robinsax/canvas/docs/code/canvas.controllers.md

 The GET request method handler.

-By default raises an exception that causes a 405 response code to be returned to the client.
+By default raises an exception that causes a `405` response to be returned to the client.

 #### get_components(self, ctx)

 Return all components that that didnt raise an exception when their `check()` method was called with the current request context.

 #### post(self, ctx)

 The POST request method handler.

-By default raises an exception that causes a 405 response code to be returned to the client.
+By default raises an exception that causes a `405` response to be returned to the client.

 ### Component(object)
 The base component class enforces name and targeted